fruxefarms/FruxePi/README.md

 # FruxePi OPEN-PROTOTYPE v0.1-BETA
-A browser-based dashboard to monitor and automate indoor agriculture processes using the RaspberryPi.
+A browser-based dashboard to monitor and automate indoor agriculture using the Raspberry Pi.

 [fruxe.co/project](http://fruxe.co/project)